Lichen planus: Introduction

 The symptoms of lichen planus generally appear in middle age, and are most common in women.
 The types and severity of symptoms of lichen planus vary between individuals.
 Symptoms can affect the skin, mouth, vulva, fingernails, toenails, and /or hair.
 Symptoms of lichen planus can also recur after treatment in some cases.

-Typical symptoms of lichen ...more symptoms »
+Typical symptoms of lichen planus that affects the skin ...more symptoms »

 Lichen planus: Treatments